benhook1013/space-game/lib/services/audio_service.md

 - Expose a mute toggle and master volume persisted via `StorageService`.
 - Provide simple methods like `playShoot()`, `playExplosion()` and `stopAll()` to halt loops.
+- Free audio resources with `dispose()` when the service is no longer needed.
 - Reuse the shoot sound via a web-only `AudioPool` to avoid network fetches on rapid fire.